- 1 ONEsystem® in Australia

 (5) Farmers adopting ONEsystem are recommended to apply their maintenance P as reactive phosphate rock (RPR), or blends of it with MAP or DAP where some soluble P is required, to minimise P runoff losses.

-News Flash!!
-First commercial ONEsystem® units operating in Southland, NZ and Gippsland, Victoria.
+First commercial ONEsystem® units operating in Otago/Southland, NZ and Gippsland, Victoria.

-We are very pleased to announce that the first two commercial ONEsystem® units are now operating, one based in Southland, New Zealand and one in east Gippsland, Victoria, Australia.
-Both are fully committed to farmer clients who kindly made their farms available during development process.
-Detailed information will be presented to the Massey University FLRC conference at Palmerston North, New Zealand in February 2017, and on-farm demonstration days will be held for interested farmers and contractors during autumn 2017.
+Both units are fully committed to farmer clients who kindly made their farms available for testing during the development process.
+Detailed information was presented to the Massey University FLRC conference at Palmerston North, New Zealand in February 2017.
+Ongoing on-farm demonstration days will be held for interested farmers and contractors.

 ONEsystem® in Australia